ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Data

-Stage 2 of the JWST Calibration Pipeline performs the Instrument-level calibrations for individual exposures.
+Stage 2 of the JWST Calibration Pipeline performs the instrument-level calibrations for individual exposures.
 After running the default stage 2 pipeline, we further run a set of additional calibrations for the output "cal" files: Firstly, we subtract the background and detect sources from each individual exposure using photutils v1.5.0 \citep{Bradley2022}.
 In order to accurately mask the extended structures of bright sources before the subtraction of stripes while avoiding masking the noise, we set a relatively high detection threshold and then extended the range of each detected bright source by 2 arcseconds on the segmentation map, which is then used for masking of sources.
 Secondly, following \citet{Bagley2023}, we remove the stripe-like 1/f noise by subtracting a median value for each row and column in each amplifier.
-For some exposures from PRIMER-UDS, we also subtract the slanted stripes by fitting them with cubic polynomials.
-Thirdly, we identify the remaining cosmic rays and hot pixels \citep[e.g.][]{Rieke2023} with their sharper edges compared to the point sources and set the DQ values of the affected pixels as 1 (so they can be ignored by the pipeline).
-Lastly, we visually identify and mask the remaining noise structures on the image, such as the ``Dragon's Breath"\footnote{Description of the "Dragon's Breath" can be found at \dataset[jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts]{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts}.} and the trajectory of nearby celestial bodies.
+For some exposures of PRIMER-UDS, we also subtract the slanted stripes by fitting them with cubic polynomials.
+Thirdly, we identify the remaining cosmic rays and hot pixels \citep[e.g.][]{Rieke2023} with their sharper edges compared to the point sources and set the DQ (the Data Quality extension in the JWST FITS file for a single exposure) values of the affected pixels to one (so they can be ignored by the pipeline).
+Lastly, we visually identify and mask the remaining noise structures on the image, such as the ``Dragon's Breath"\footnote{Description of the "Dragon's Breath" can be found at \dataset[jwst-docs.stsci.edu/known-issues/nircam-known-issues/nircam-scattered-light-artifacts]{https://jwst-docs.stsci.edu/known-issues/nircam-known-issues/nircam-scattered-light-artifacts}.} and the trajectories of nearby celestial bodies.